mami-project/pathspider/doc/intro.rst

 are made as simultaneously as possible, to reduce the impact of transient network changes.

+Since PATHspider 2.0, it is also possible to perform more than one B test optionally performing an A test between each B test in order to revalidate the path.
+This can also be used to "prime" the path for a follow up connection if it is desirable to have devices on the path hold state before performing the test.

 PATHspider is a generalized version of the
 `ecnspider <https://github.com/britram/pathtools/tree/master/pathspider/ecnspider2>`_
 tool, used in previous studies to probe the paths from multiple vantage points